-Should an employee respondent resign with unresolved allegations pending, the resolution process may continue, and any sanction must be completed prior to that employee being reinstated.
+Should an employee respondent resign with unresolved allegations pending, the resolution process may continue, and any sanction must be completed prior to that student being reinstated.

-Regardless of whether the matter is dismissed or pursued to completion of the resolution process, Gateway will continue to address and remedy any systemic issues or concerns that contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.
+Regardless of whether the matter is dismissed or pursued to completion of the Resolution Process, Gateway will continue to address and remedy any systemic issues or concerns that contributed to the alleged violation(s), and any ongoing effects of the alleged harassment, discrimination, and/or retaliation.

-The employee who resigns with unresolved allegations pending is not eligible for rehire with Gateway, and the records retained by the Director of Compliance and Talent and Culture will reflect that status.
+The employee who resigns with unresolved allegations pending is not eligible for rehire with Gateway, and the records retained by the Director of Compliance and Human Resources will reflect that status.

-19. Appeals
+20. Appeals